2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 Additionally, it is advisable to keep one’s exposure to Bitcoin **proportional** to one’s level of understanding.
 It’s also important not to rush or try to time the market perfectly.

-Finally, Bitcoin is considered **volatile**.
+Ultimately, Bitcoin is considered **highly volatile**.
 To be precise, its price as expressed in units of fiat money is.
 Part of this volatility is natural for a still-young asset, but it is also amplified by the presence of speculators who do not use it as a long-term store of value, instead seeking quick gains.
 Furthermore, leveraged trading (using borrowed funds to increase trading positions) accentuates both upward and downward price movements, preventing Bitcoin from following a straight upward path.
 This leads to more pronounced fluctuations, but over time, as the base of committed users grows, this volatility seems to be stabilizing.
 In summary, it’s **impossible to have an asset as high-performing as Bitcoin without volatility**, but you can certainly have far less performant assets with less volatility.

 ### Bitcoin adopted by Wall Street